PheonixMMKC777/Final_Fantasy_2_Randomizer/README.md

 **Random Shops, Tiered Shops, Player Party, Base Stats, Main/Offhands, Party Select, and a bunch of fun modes!**

-If your not powershell savvy run the RUNME.exe
+If your not powershell savvy run the RUNME.bat

 If you get an error saying this below